tay10r/tay10r.github.io/greybeard-vim-pt1.md

 I've decided to start in an earlier point in Vim's history, when it was not as large as it is now.
 Unfortunately, going back too far means losing out on some of the features that have been implemented along the way.
-And while I don't know if it's been re-writing in the release history, there's also the risk of starting before a major re-write.
+And while I don't know if it's been re-written in the release history, there's also the risk of starting before a major re-write.

 The sweet spot is going far enough back to where the code base is still small